 As with most things in life, there are never simple solutions to healing from celiac disease.
-There’s no magic pill and that means there’s no drug company who cares about this disease.
+There’s no magic pill.
+There’s nothing to cut out of you.
+No invasive procedures.
 There’s just food.
-And some of it will hurt you, and some of it will heal you.
+Some food will continue to hurt you while some food will heal you.

-So below I share with you just how I healed from celiac disease using a little common sense and a lot of TLC.
+Below I share with you the Cliffsnotes’ version of how I healed from celiac disease using a little common sense and a lot of TLC.

 There is a major difference between feeling better and truly healing from celiac disease.
 While removing gluten may put you on a path to feeling better, your gut has been massacred by gluten for many years.
 It took me years to finally start feeling better even though I was gluten-free.
-It wasn’t until I cleaned up my diet and started eating naturally gluten-free foods did I feel better and better.
+It wasn’t until I cleaned up my diet and started eating naturally gluten-free foods and paying attention to my gut health did I feel better.